Top 5 Reasons to Open an Independent Coffee Shop in 2021March 25, 2021

 5. Your Odds of Success Are High, With Our Proven Coffee Shop Startup Program

 Looking for a coffee business partner who knows what it takes for an independent coffee shop to succeed?
 Put the Power of the Cup behind you!

 Follow over 150 coffee shop owners in 30 states who have achieved success through our 7 Steps to Success coffee franchise alternative program.

-Founder and President Greg Ubert first laid out this program nearly 20 years ago in Seven Steps to Success: a Commonsense Guide to Succeed in Specialty Coffee.
+Founder and President Greg Ubert first laid out this program more than 20 years ago in Seven Steps to Success: a Commonsense Guide to Succeed in Specialty Coffee.

 Today, several of our customers are doing so well they have opened a second, third or fourth coffee shop.